Rachel Hamilton

-Rachel Molly Hamilton aka Big Rachel (1829 - 1899) was an Irish-born woman who was a special constable during the Partick Riots in Glasgow in 1875.
+Rachel Molly Hamilton, also known as Big Rachel, (1829–1899) was an Irish-born woman who was a special constable during the Partick Riots in Glasgow in 1875.

 Early life

 Hamilton was born in Ireland, later living in Partick, Glasgow in Scotland with her husband.
 She was 6 ft 4 in tall and weighed around 17 st, and became known as 'Big Rachel'.
 She held a variety of jobs considered unusual for women at the time, including working as a labourer in Tod and Macgregor's shipyard, as a forewoman navvy in the brickworks at Jordanhill, and as a farm labourer.

 The Partick riots

 The Partick riots started on 6 August 1875, the centenary of Daniel O'Connell's birth, and lasted for three days.
 The Irish immigrants decided to celebrate O'Connell's birth with a march and other Glaswegians rose up in protest.
 Partick's population expanded by over 50% during the 1870s, from 17,700 to 27,400.
 The centre of what was said to be a major civil disturbance was at Partick Cross.
 Partick was responsible for its own policing as a police burgh.
 Hamilton was one of around 30 locals sworn in as special constables, who were responsible for driving the rioters back.

 Her story is now included as part of a walking tour run by Glasgow Women's Library that highlights notable local women.